Spotlight

 Actions

-@mantine/spotlight package exports an object with actions that can be used to control the spotlight:
+The @mantine/spotlight package exports an object with actions that can be used to control the spotlight:

 These actions can be passed to event listeners or used anywhere in your application (not limited to React components):

-You can also import actions directly from the @mantine/spotlight package, if you prefer this syntax:
+You can also import actions directly from the @mantine/spotlight package if you prefer this syntax:

 Spotlight store